 The governorship of Bermuda was traditionally one of the most prestigious posts in the gift of the Government.
 For much of the last century it was given to a senior military officer on retirement, or a politician who had held senior office.
 The last of the latter type was David Waddington, Baroness Thatcher's last home secretary who as Lord Waddington was governor from 1992 until 1997.
 Since then the post has been held by career diplomats and usually comes with a knighthood for the holder.

-The Deputy Governor is David Arkley.
-A career diplomat, he last served at the British Embassy in Luanda, Angola, earlier in Moscow, San Paulo and Washington.
-His office is the Deputy Governor's Office.
+2013.
+December 13.
+Bermuda's first female Deputy Governor was sworn in at a ceremony at Government House.
+A career diplomat, Mrs. Ginny Ferson has previously worked in Mauritius, Luxembourg, South Korea and Pakistan during her more-than 25 years with the Diplomatic Service.
+She replaces David Arkley.
+A mother of two, Mrs. Ferson served as Deputy Governor of Pitcairn while she was simultaneously First Secretary at the British High Commission in Wellington, New Zealand and then British Consul-General in Auckland, New Zealand.
 The duties of the Deputy Governor include being an ex-officio notary public who can perform or notarize anything on behalf of the Bermuda Government but may not receive a fee for this service.
-The office and contact details of the Deputy Governor are Government House, 11 Langton Hill, Pembroke, Hamilton.
+Contact details are Deputy Governor's Office, Government House, 11 Langton Hill, Pembroke, Hamilton.
 Phone 441 292-3600.
 Fax 441 295-3823.

 All Cabinet Ministers are Bermudian by birth or through their parents.
 They are appointed by and answer to the Premier.
 She/he can extend or reduce their Cabinet responsibilities, at her/his discretion.
 They must be either elected Members of Parliament or members of the Senate.
 They are referred to as Ministers in the British way because they control and administer and set the policy for their portfolios.
 They are paid a regular and pensionable salary - far more generous than in the private sector - as Members of Parliament or Senators with an additional sum if they are also a Cabinet Minister.